-We have audited the accompanying financial statements of the governmental activities and the major fund of the Daniel Boone Regional Library (the System) as of and for the year ended December 31, 2022, and the related notes to the financial statements, which collectively comprise the System's basic financial statements as listed in the table of contents.
-We also have audited the Non-GAAP Budgetary Basis Statement of Revenues and Expenditures of the System's governmental fund as listed in the table of contents for the year ended December 31, 2022, as displayed in the System's basic financial statements.
+We have audited the financial statements of the governmental activities, the discretely presented component unit, and the major fund of the Daniel Boone Regional Library (the System), as of and for the year ended December 31, 2023, and the related notes to the financial statements, which collectively comprise the System's basic financial statements as listed in the table of contents.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the respective financial position of the governmental activities and the major fund of the System as of December 31, 2022, and the respective changes in financial position thereof for the year then ended in conformity with U.S. generally accepted accounting principles, and the budgetary comparison for the General Fund for the year then ended in conformity with the budgetary basis of accounting.
+In our opinion, based on our audit and the report of the other auditors, the accompanying financial statements present fairly, in all material respects, the respective financial position of the governmental activities, the discretely presented component unit, and the major fund of the System, as of December 31, 2023, and the respective changes in financial position for the year then ended in accordance with accounting principles generally accepted in the United States of America, and the budgetary comparison for the General Fund for the year then ended in accordance with the budgetary basis of accounting.